 Appendix D is a separate document.
-Paper copies can be ordered from the state (an 8 page saddle-stitched booklet) or printed from PDF, both provided on the "Materials" page of the Cover Virginia Website.
-(Note: these explanations are based on Appendix D with the printed date 3/01/2024)
+Paper copies can be ordered from the state (an 8 page saddle-stitched booklet) or printed from PDF, both provided on the "Applications" page of the Cover Virginia Website: https://coverva. dmas.virginia.gov/apply/applications/.
+(Note: these explanations are based on Appendix D with the printed date 1/06/2025)

-Appendix D is required to be completed for someone who is 65 years or older, and/or eligible for Medicare.
+Appendix D is required to be completed for someone who has disabilities, is 65 years or older, and/or eligible for Medicare.
 This also includes children in need of Long-Term Services and Supports.
 These individuals would need to be evaluated for eligibility under the Aged, Blind, or Disabled (ABD) Medicaid covered groups.
-Appendix D is also required to evaluate someone's eligibility for the Medicare Savings Programs (MSPs), Note: An applicant must also complete the FULL Application for Health Coverage & Help Paying Costs (either on paper, by phone at Cover Virginia, or online via CommonHelp), in addition to completing Appendix D, to be fully evaluated.
+Appendix D is also required to evaluate someone's eligibility for the Medicare Savings Programs (MSPs).
+Note: An applicant must also complete the FULL Application for Health Coverage & Help Paying Costs (either on paper, by phone at Cover Virginia, or online via CommonHelp), in addition to completing Appendix D, to be fully evaluated.